ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 -------------------------
 ```
 #eSimpleTypeReqd !== .tAssignBegin on line 7 of mprimes.pt
+.tLiteralInteger !== .tLiteralAddress on line 8 of mprimes.pt
+% value emitted 50 !== % value emitted 4 on line 10 of mprimes.pt
+% value emitted 2 !== % value emitted 50 on line 13 of mprimes.pt
+.tDivide !== .tLiteralInteger on line 14 of mprimes.pt
-### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tLiteralAddress on line 8 of mprimes.pt
+### Semantic pass S/SL program failure:  syntax error in semantic token stream !== oEmitValue on line 15 of mprimes.pt
-### Semantic assertion 3 failed: !== oEmitValue on line 9 of mprimes.pt
+### Semantic assertion 3 failed: !== % value emitted 2 on line 16 of mprimes.pt
- !== % value emitted 4 on line 10 of mprimes.pt
+ !== .tDivide on line 17 of mprimes.pt

 ```
 end file